-- Cheating Academic dishonesty includes cheating.
-All students need to develop the qualities of honesty and integrity.
-Students need to "pass" on their own efforts through study and commitment to hard work.
-To do anything less is unacceptable. - Computer We expect everyone to use all our tools responsibly.
+We expect everyone to use all our tools responsibly.
+While the district uses firewalls and monitoring software, it is also the responsibility of the students to ensure that equipment is used as intended.
 The school's computers are intended for school related learning activities only.
-Playing games, instant messaging, personal e-mailing, and other non-educational usage is forbidden.
+Playing games, messaging, personal e-mailing, and other non-educational usage is forbidden.
 Computer fraud, cheating, inappropriate language, and inappropriate behavior relative to the use of computers, software, and related media will be dealt with seriously.
 This includes, but is not limited to: